Shadow of the Cloak

-Shadow of the Cloak was a spy drama live television series broadcast on the now-defunct DuMont Television Network.
+Shadow of the Cloak is an American spy drama television series broadcast on the DuMont Television Network.
 Helmut Dantine played secret agent Peter House.
-John Gay wrote some of the 36 episodes.

-The first episode aired June 6, 1951, and the last episode March 20, 1952.
-The 30-minute show aired Wednesdays at 9:30 p.m.
-ET through November 1951 and then Thursdays at 9 p.m.
+The first episode aired on June 6, 1951, and the last episode on March 20, 1952.
+The 30-minute show aired on Wednesdays at 9:30 p.m.
+ET through November 1951, then Thursdays at 9 p.m.
 ET from December until March 20, 1952.
 From January 1952 until the end of the run, Shadow of the Cloak alternated with Gruen Playhouse.

+Production

+Roger Gerry was the supervisory producer, and Dick Sandwick was the director.
+Writers included Virginia and Lawrence Dugan and John Gay.

 Preservation status

 One episode, "The Last Performance" (aired January 10, 1952), written by Rod Serling, is known to have survived.